bmndc/nokia-leo/README.md

 ```
 ![Screenshot of a macOS Terminal window showing some logs in purple text after typing the command above](assets/docker_build.png)

 3. Copy the `boot.img` file we've just pulled from our phone to the desktop and do not change its name.
-Type this into the command-line to run the patching process:
+Type this into Command Prompt/Terminal to run the patching process:
 {:start="3"}
+  - Windows: `docker run --rm -it -v %cd%/Desktop:/image 8kbootpatcher`
+  - macOS/Linux: `docker run --rm -it -v ~/Desktop:/image 8kbootpatcher`

 ```
 $ docker run --rm -it -v ~/Desktop:/image 8kbootpatcher